clusterlink-net/clusterlink/CONTRIBUTING.md

  a branch off of it.
 Please use a descriptive name (e.g., `fix-issue-17` or `lb-policy-support`).
 Please do **not** create dependent branches and always branch from an up-to-date `upstream/main`.

-1. You create a draft or WIP pull request at any time.
+1. You can create a draft or WIP pull request at any time.
+You may also mark the PR as not ready by assigning the label `do-not-merge/wip` to it.
  Reviewers will ignore it mostly unless you mention someone and ask for help.
  Feel free to open one and use the pull request to see if the CI passes.
  Once you are ready for a review, remove the WIP or click "Ready for Review" and leave a comment that it's ready for review.
-You may also mark the PR as not ready by assigning the label `do-not-merge/wip` to it.
- Give the PR a descriptive title, that would be appropriate as a commit message once your work when merged.
+ Give the PR a descriptive title, that would be appropriate as a commit message once your work is merged.
 Include additional information, as appropriate, in the PR description paragraph to explain what you have done.
  If your PR fixes any issues, the description should refer to it (e.g., "fixes #NNN") or you can associate it using "linked issues".
 Either of these links your PR to the issue